lisa-pinto/thesis-site/content/post/HCF Algorithm.md

 Now you have the equation $\longrightarrow$ 39 = 15(2) + 9

 This is called Euclid’s Division Lemma, which states that:
-”For every two numbers a and b, there will be a number q (that is the number of times that b fits into a), and r (a little bit left over), so that a = b(q) + r if b fits perfectly into a, then r will be 0.
+”For every two numbers a and b, there will be a number q (that is the maximum number of times that b fits into a), and r (a little bit left over), so that a = b(q) + r if b fits perfectly into a, then r will be 0.